Admissions (Undergraduate)

 The student has met the requirement via completion of one of the following:

-• Completed approved college course that satisfies CSU GE Area B4 (mathematics/quantitative reasoning) with a grade of C- or better
+- Completed approved college course that satisfies CSU GE Area B4 (mathematics/quantitative reasoning) with a grade of C- or higher

 Placement in a GE Subarea B4 Math/Quantitative Reasoning Requirement